Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 });

-Normal Alpine Initialization (Problematic)
+Normal Alpine initialization (problematic)

 Placement of scripts

-(or use the defer attribute on the script tag) so that the DOM is fully parsed before Alpine starts.
-Alpine itself should be loaded with defer (or as an import in that module) so that it doesn’t execute until after parsing.
-In our approach, Alpine’s start is manually invoked at the end, so the DOM will certainly be ready by then.
+Put the module script that orchestrates this at the right spot in your HTML.
+Usually that means placing the <script type="module"> at the end of the <body> (or adding defer to the script tag) so the DOM is fully parsed before Alpine starts.
+Load Alpine itself with defer (or as an import in that module) so it does not run until parsing is done.
+Since Alpine’s start is invoked manually at the end, the DOM is certainly ready by then.

-Static vs Dynamic imports
+Static vs dynamic imports

-If you prefer dynamic loading (perhaps conditionally loading components based on page content), you’ll need to identify which components to load.
-One pattern is to scan the DOM for x-data="hamburgerMenu"
+If you would rather load dynamically (maybe loading components conditionally based on page content), you need to work out which components to pull in.
+One approach is to scan the DOM for occurrences of x-data="hamburgerMenu" or x-data="universalModal" and import those modules dynamically before starting Alpine.

 Using Alpine’s global events